19.0.0 released Nov 08, 2023

 uniq-file [ define ] <file name> [ temporary ]

-One of the common tasks in many applications is creating a unique file (of any kind, including temporary). uniq-file statement does that - it creates a new unique file of zero size, with <file name> being its full path, which is always within the file_storage
+One of the common tasks in many applications is creating a unique file (of any kind, including temporary). uniq-file statement does that - it creates a new unique file of zero size, with <file name> being its fully qualified name, which is always within the file-storage. <file name> is allocated memory.

 The file has no extension.
 You can rename it after it has been created to reflect its usage or purpose.